 There are also simple yet ingenious expressions of eating clean, like simply using whole fruits and vegetables in new and unthought ways as replacements.
 And not to mention the health benefits of doing so.

-Karana, also a Singapore-based company, curates jackfruit to optimize the way it can be used as a meat replacement in dishes.
-Founder Daniel Riegler told VICE that he turned to jackfruit because “I wanted to look at all these incredible biodiverse ingredients that grow abundantly in Asia and that are already being used as natural meat alternatives.
+Karana, also a Singapore-based company founded by Daniel Riegler and Blair Crichton, curates jackfruit to optimise the way it can be used as a meat replacement in dishes.
+Daniel told VICE that he turned to jackfruit because “I wanted to look at all these incredible biodiverse ingredients that grow abundantly in Asia and that are already being used as natural meat alternatives.
 I like to know what I'm eating, I'm not a fan of processed food.”

 Daniel pointed out that we don't necessarily need to revolutionize our food system from the base to eat sustainably.
 Rather, we can actually go back a few steps, and look at what we already have around us.
 “The number of actual ingredients and crops we use in our food is horrifyingly small.
 We use a tiny fraction of what's available to us,” said Daniel.